aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

     ]
 ```

-The driver setting refers to the `redis` driver section in the config/database.php file.
+The driver setting refers to the `redis` driver section in the `config/database.php` file.

-The connection setting refers tpo one of the available redis connections within the `redis` driver section in the config/database.php file.
+The connection setting refers to one of the available redis connections within the `redis` driver section in the `config/database.php` file.

-The following steps will verify that these driver and connection settings exist in the config/database.php and will slightly modify them.
+The following steps will verify that these driver and connection settings exist in the `config/database.php`.

+Also we will slightly modify these driver and connection settings to support redis clusters when in production.

 ### Step 5

-verify the redis driver setting in config/database.php
+Verify the redis driver setting in `config/database.php`

-There should be the `redis` setting at the root settings level in config/database.php snipped shown below.
+There should exist a `redis` setting at the root settings level in `config/database.php` snippet shown below.
+This is the `redis` driver referred to from the `redis` store in `config/cache.php`.

 ```php
 'redis' => [